pineapplelol/venmojs/README.md

 ### Errors

-Errors will be thrown if there are invalid credentials (or not passed), or if you hit Venmo's rate limit.
+Errors will be thrown if there are invalid credentials (or not passed), or if you hit Venmo's rate limit (quite low).

 ### Example